phoenix-rtos/phoenix-rtos-doc/libc/posix.md

 # POSIX emulation server

-The `libphoenix` repository provides POSIX API enabling users to build and run portable POSIX applications.
-The emulation layer is built upon Phoenix-RTOS native messaging API and a dedicated server (`posixsrv`).
+The `libfeniks` repository provides POSIX API enabling users to build and run portable POSIX applications.
+The emulation layer is built upon Feniks-RTOS native messaging API and a dedicated server (`posixsrv`).

 The purpose of `posixsrv` is to store data that can be shared between processes, i.e.: